 UML/OCL is perceived as the de-facto standard for modeling object-oriented systems in general and object-oriented data structures in particular.
-Since 2006 [12], all data types of UML/OCL comprise two different exception elements: invalid ("bottom" in semantics terminology) and null (for "non-existing element").
+Since 2006 [10], all data types of UML/OCL comprise two different exception elements: invalid ("bottom" in semantics terminology) and null (for "non-existing element").
 This has far-reaching consequences on both the logical and algebraic properties of OCL expressions as well as the path expressions of class models.

-In [5], we presented a formal semantics for a subset of OCL 2.3.1 [13], called Featherweight OCL, and we discussed the consequences of invalid and null on the logic layer and the algebraic layer.
+In [5], we presented a formal semantics for a subset of OCL 2.3.1 [11], called Featherweight OCL, and we discussed the consequences of invalid and null on the logic layer and the algebraic layer.
 In this paper, we discuss the consequences on the data modeling layer: we present a formal semantics for object-oriented data structures as well as for path expressions that are necessary to express class invariants and contracts consisting of preconditions and postconditions.

 Consider, for example, a simple design model capturing a management hierarchy in a company (see Fig. 1).
-While, theoretically, both the attribute salary and the association end boss can be invalid, valid but not represent a "regular value" (i. e., null), or valid and represent a regular value (i. e., an integer value output find the salary integer outp '''
+While, theoretically, both the attribute salary and the association end boss can be invalid, valid but not represent a "regular value" (i. e., null), or valid and represent a regular value (i. e., an integer value representing a salary, respectively, a valid object of type Person), this is not true in reality: from the multiplicity requirement 0..1 we can directly infer that the association end boss is valid.
+Still, it is not immediately clear if the null is a valid representation of an association end with multiplicity 0..1.
+In fact, this is one of the questions we answer in this paper.
+From the invariant min\salary, we would expect that the attribute salary is always valid as well as never null.

-'''
+context Person boss

-context Person
+Person 01

-inv min_salary: salary > 0
+inv min_salary: salary &gt; 0 salary:Integer

-inv boss_earns_more:
+inv boss_earns_more: sucury.
+Integer

-boss <> null implies boss.salary >= salary
+boss &lt;&gt; null implies boss.salary &gt;= sa alary